nafees178/HackathonBootup/README.md

-# Tit4Tat - Skill & Item Exchange Marketplace
+# ViniMay - Skill & Item Exchange Marketplace

 A modern React-based marketplace application that enables users to exchange skills, items, and services with others in their community.
 Built with React, TypeScript, Supabase, and modern UI components.